 ‘And all the coastal communities normally will have a tech visit before and after the wet season to ensure the services continue to run uninterrupted especially for emergency services broadcasts updates for the cyclonic and flooding season.’

 TEABBA has a unique outside broadcast team, who can set up in most communities that have a 3G or 4G reception across the Top End of Australia.
 Outside broadcasts (OBs) can be booked for local remote community events.

 TASK, his fellow broadcasters and Ms Jedda, are doing more than providing music and information.
 They are making connections where once there was remoteness.

 Focus on Community Broadcasting

-This is the second story in our Community Broadcaster series.
-Read our first at Breaking down barriers through broadcasting.
+This is the third story in our Community Broadcaster series.
+Read our first two at Umeewarra Radio, a meeting place for Country Music legends and Breaking down barriers through broadcasting.
 If you would like us to share the story about your community radio station, contact the indigenous.gov.au team.